 Success is something most people strive for.
 Most of us aspire to live a happy, wealthy and successful life, don’t we?
 Many people want to experience success in their life, but it’s easier said than done.
 With so many distractions surrounding all of us, it can be extremely challenging to remain focus on pursuing our dreams and desires.
 The truth is that very few in the world would actually achieve true success in their life.
 However, there are time-tested actions and attitudes that people follow to achieve success.

 Monopoly, the world’s most popular board game, has for years entertained millions of people with the imaginary thrill of what it is like to be a real estate tycoon.
-I started playing Monopoly at the tender age of seven.
+I started playing Monopoly at a tender age of seven.
 At that time, playing the board game was just pure fun.
 Little did I realize that the game actually taught me valuable lessons which would become useful for my future property investment ventures!

 Copyright © 2011 Kelvin Wong